TiBillet/Lespass/booking/doc/tibillet-booking-spec.md

 ### Volunteer (backoffice)

 The volunteer backoffice is managed entirely by the Django admin panel.
-No custom views are required for resource management, slot templates, calendars, or booking administration.
+No custom views are required for resource management, weekly openings, calendars, or booking administration.

 Django admin registration: